luma-lapinamk/miika-math/_sources/notebooks/rules_of_probability.md

 # {index}`Rules of probability`
 For starters...

-Since the examples below deal with a standard 52-deck of cards, the four suits are spaces, hearts, clubs and diamonds, as seen in the figure below.
+Since the examples below deal with a standard 52-deck of cards, the four suits are spades, hearts, clubs and diamonds, as seen in the figure below.
 Each suit includes 13 ranks: ten numeral cards (1 = Ace, 2, 3, ..., 10) and three face cards (King, Queen and Jack).
 Depending on a game, the ace can also have the rank of 14.

 <p><a href="https://commons.wikimedia.org/wiki/File:Piatnikcards.jpg#/media/File:Piatnikcards.jpg"><img src="https://upload.wikimedia.org/wikipedia/commons/0/02/Piatnikcards.jpg" alt="Piatnikcards.jpg" height="360" width="770"></a><br><a href="https://creativecommons.org/licenses/by/3.0" title="Creative Commons Attribution 3.0">CC BY 3.0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=7104281">Link</a></p>